SPIX23/shaiya-solutions/readme.md

 * ps_login ct file that will decrease the amount of failed logins allowed before the client gets disconnected

-* procedure that prevents players from camping kimuraku by setting the character outside the if they log off
+* procedure that prevents players from camping kimuraku by setting the character outside if they log off in D2